Partnership website: https://www.eupahw.eu/

 The partnership aims to deliver key knowledge, services and products to significantly improve the control of animal infectious diseases and animal welfare in a coordinated way which will sustain animal production and protect public health.
-It will involve reference laboratories, funding agencies and cooperate with the private sector.
+It involves laboratories, funding agencies and the private sector.

 By 2030, programmes will be further aligned, the animal health and welfare research and innovation ecosystem will be stronger, improving preparedness and providing additional solutions to prevent, detect and respond to priority infectious animal diseases, fight antimicrobial resistance, and improve animal welfare.